roualdes/bridgestan/README.md

 Mostly

 * A C++11 compiler
-* The Gnu make utility for *nix, mingw_64 for Windows
+* The Gnu make utility for *nix, mingw for Windows

-## Use
+## Install

-First download CmdStan and BridgeStan from their repositories.
+Download CmdStan and BridgeStan from their repositories.

 ```
 git clone https://github.com/stan-dev/cmdstan.git --recursive